Traditional Irish Christmas Cake

 The night before you intend to bake the cake, put all the ingredients down to and including the whiskey into a bowl and mix well.

-It’s important to do this pre-soaking as it adds immensely to the moistness of the finished cake.
+Do NOT be tempted to skip this pre-soaking as it adds immensely to the moistness of the finished cake.

 Prepare the cake tin